 One option is to consider an asset protection fund.
 Those that appear in these types of funds are usually out of reach of creditors.
 Peter Sasaki, manager of the SDS Family Office, cautions “the regulations on these funds vary greatly, depending on each country.
 Knowing how they work in your jurisdiction is essential”.

 You could also consider opening several corporate entities to isolate different assets.
-For example, if you have several companies, the idea is to put them in separate corporate structures.
-Thus, a claim will only be on one company and will not affect the others.
-There is a strategy widely used in businesses in which each property has its corporate entity.
+For example, if you have several companies.
+The idea is to put them in separate corporate structures, if someone sues you Thus.
+A claim will only be on one company and will not affect the others.
+There is a strategy widely use in businesses in which each property has its corporate entity.